zlib-ng/zlib-ng/PORTING.md

 ABI-compatible, meaning that you cannot simply replace the zlib library/dll files and expect the application to work.
 The application will need to be recompiled against the zlib-ng headers and libs to ensure full compatability.

-Zlib-ng can be distinguished from other zlib implementations at compile-time by checking for the existence of ZLIBNG_VERSION defined in the zlib.h header.

-Compile against the *zlib.h* provided by zlib-ng.

 **Advantages:**
 - Easy to port to, since it only requires a recompile of the application and